 Aotearoa has a large population of commercially farmed animals (see table 17).
-Sheep are the most populous, with five sheep for every human.
-We also have large populations of dairy and beef cattle (almost six million and four million respectively).
-We also farm pigs (over 600,000 raised per year), deer (with a population of 776,000) and poultry (121 million meat birds raised per year).
-Divestock numbers are declining, with decreases for all livestock animals except dairy cows between 2002-2020.
+Sheep are the most populous, with five sheep for every human.668 We also have large populations of dairy and beef cattle (almost six million and four million respectively).668 We also farm pigs (over 600,000 raised per year),194 deer (with a population of 776,000)668 and poultry (121 million meat birds raised per year669 and 3.5 million laying hens raised per year).670 Livestock numbers are declining, with decreases for all livestock animals except dairy cows between 2002-2020.671

-Beef cattle, dairy cattle, sheep, and deer predominantly eat pastural diets, with pastures (including hay and silage) comprising 90, 82, 96, and 94% of their dietary composition, respectively.
-651,672-675 The remainder of their diets are made up of purpose-grown feed crops (e.g. maize, barley, fodder beet) and, in some instances, by-products and waste from the human food system, particularly imported palm kernel expeller for dairy cattle feed.
-191,673 Meanwhile, pigs and poultry eat feeds comprising purpose-grown grains and cereals, soybean meal, and other meals (which are generally food system by-products) and, particularly for pigs, surplus foods from the human supply chain including bread, dairy, and vegetables.
-191,192,676
+Beef cattle, dairy cattle, sheep, and deer predominantly eat pastural diets, with pastures (including hay and silage) comprising 90, 82, 96, and 94% of their dietary composition, respectively.^{651,672-675} The remainder of their diets are made up of purpose-grown feed crops (e.g. maize, barley, fodder beet) and, in some instances, by-products and waste from the human food system, particularly imported palm kernel expeller for dairy cattle feed.^{191,673} Meanwhile, pigs and poultry eat feeds comprising purpose-grown grains and cereals, soybean meal, and other meals (which are generally food system by-products) and, particularly for pigs, surplus foods from the human supply chain including bread, dairy, and vegetables.^{191,192,676}